The Dustbinmen: Preservation and home media

 In 2005 the sole surviving material was released on Region 2 DVD by Network DVD.

 Trivia

 The show used "pseudo-profanity".
 Like the later show Porridge, its characters would be expected to swear frequently, but at the time most swear words were forbidden in scripts, especially sitcoms.
 The characters frequently used the word "piggin'" and the phrase "bog off", as an all purpose substitute for swearing, just as characters in Porridge used the word "naff".
 There was almost more controversy over this than over actual swearing, with accusations of cowardice on the one hand, and complaints about the "made up" swear words on the other.

-In the closing credits of the television series, the Granada Television "G-arrow" logo appears in black on a light coloured background (later blue on yellow) before rapidly expanding, switching to its usual "negative" colours and returning to normal size.
-This would appear to be the only instance of the Granada logo being toyed with in this way, since Granada reportedly disapproved of anything that might appear to trivialise its corporate image.
-Instances where an ITV franchise logo would be incorporated into an opening or closing sequence would later be used by Yorkshire Television in their programme 3-2-1, and also Central's Bullseye, however.